 Recumbent bikes are becoming an increasingly popular form of cardiovascular exercise for those looking to build a regular cardiovascular routine.
 Recumbent exercise bikes are one of the most comfortable ways to achieve a cardio workout, while still being an incredibly effective choice for burning calories, losing weight, and building overall fitness.
-If you’re interested in losing weight with your recumbent bike at home, keep reading for 3 important factors to lose weight on a recumbent bike.
+If you’re interested in losing weight with your recumbent bike at home, keep reading for 3 important factors to losing weight on a recumbent bike.

 1. Find the Right Recumbent Bike